safiyenarman/suboxd-cs310app/README.md

 •⁠  ⁠Users can follow friends or classmates
 •⁠  ⁠A feed will show recent reviews from followed users
-•⁠  ⁠“Like” or “Save” features allow users to favorite reviews or courses
+•⁠  ⁠Like or save features allow users to favorite reviews or courses

 ### System Flow
 1.⁠ ⁠User signs up or logs in